equinix-labs/terraform-equinix-fabric-connection-azure/examples/network-edge-device-redundant-connection/README.md

 # Network Edge Device Redundant Connection Example

-This example demonstrates usage of the Equinix Connection module to establish a redundant Equinix Fabric L2 Connection from two Equinix Network Edge devices to Azure ExpressRoute.
+This example demonstrates usage of the Equinix Connection Azure module to establish a redundant Equinix Fabric L2 Connection from two Equinix Network Edge devices to Azure ExpressRoute.
 It will:

 - Create resource group with specified name and region.
 - Create ExpressRoute circuit.
 - Create Equinix Fabric l2 connection for Microsoft Azure service profile with 200Mbps bandwidth and private peering.
-- Create Equinix Fabric l2 connection with 200 Mbps bandwidth
-- Configure BGP session between the Microsoft Azure cloud routers and your Network Edge devices
+- Configure BGP session between the Microsoft Azure cloud routers and your Network Edge devices.

 ## Usage